yongqianme/yongqianme.github.io/_pages/about.md

 Executive Summary
 ======

-I am a seasoned robotics executive with over 20 years of experience spanning robotics, automobile automation, and IoT.
-My career has evolved from technical roles at leading companies such as Staubli and Frimo to founding and scaling innovative startups.
-With a unique fusion of deep technical expertise and strategic vision, I excel at building and leading multinational teams, driving product innovation, and executing transformative solutions that capture global markets.
+I’m an engineer,entrepreneur and product leader with over a decade of experience in robotics, IoT, and SaaS.
+My journey has taken me from founding startups in the U.S. and China to leading cross-functional teams that bring innovative solutions to market.
+At OmniEdge and my EdgeComputing IoT startup, I’ve built and scaled products that integrate physical devices with cloud-based AI, achieving significant growth and market impact.
+My passion lies in transforming complex technical challenges into market-ready solutions, and I thrive on collaborating with diverse teams to make that happen.

 Strengths:
 ======